 Once you submit your credit transcript, the registrar’s office will provide you with an evaluation within a couple of weeks.
 There is also an advanced credit policy located on the Florida Southern College website.

-Incoming freshmen are invited to attend Advising Day in the summer leading up to their first fall semester at Florida Southern College.
-In advance of Advising Day, students will complete a Course Preference Form, which will provide your faculty advisor with an idea of the courses you do or don’t prefer to take in your first semester.
-For students who are unable to attend an Advising Day, a faculty advisor will build a schedule based off of your course preferences and review your schedule with you at Orientation.
+Students will complete a Course Preference Form, which will provide your faculty advisor with an idea of the courses you do or don’t prefer to take in your first semester.
+A faculty advisor will build a schedule based off of your course preferences and review your schedule with you at Orientation.

 Florida Southern uses the information you provide on your Free Application for Federal Student Aid (FAFSA) to consider students for federal, state and institutional need-based aid.
 When submitting the FAFSA online be sure to include Florida Southern College’s school code 001488.
 The FAFSA opens on October 1.